2025 Illinois First-Time Homebuyer Programs and Loans

 Can I qualify for down payment assistance in Illinois?

-In Illinois, to qualify for down payment assistance, you’ll need to secure a first mortgage through IHDA, have a credit score of 640 or higher, maintain a debt-to-income ratio of 50% or less, meet county income and purchase price limits and complete a homebuyer education course.
+You can qualify for down payment assistance in Illinois if you’re able to meet the minimum requirements.
+For example, assistance through IHDA means you’ll need to first secure a mortgage, have a credit score of 640 or higher, maintain a debt-to-income ratio of 50% or less, meet income and purchase price limits, and complete a homebuyer education course.

 How do I apply for Illinois first-time homebuyer down payment assistance?